Operation I-Go: Aftermath

-The Japanese commander, Yamamoto, concluded the operation on 16 April.
-At the time, he believed that Allied losses were heavier than they actually were and that the operation had been successful and the Japanese carrier-based aircraft subsequently returned to their ships.
-Japanese claims amounted to 175 aircraft shot down, as well as 28 ships sunk, including one cruiser and two destroyers.
-In reality, total Allied losses during the operation only amounted to five ships of various types and up to 25 aircraft.
+Yamamoto concluded the operation on 16 April.
+At the time, he believed that Allied losses were heavier than they actually were and that the operation had been successful, and the Japanese carrier-based aircraft subsequently returned to their ships.
+Japanese claims amounted to 175 aircraft shot down and 28 ships sunk, including one cruiser and two destroyers.
+In reality, total Allied losses during the operation amounted to five ships of various types and up to 25 aircraft.
 The Japanese lost 55 aircraft destroyed.
 In the wake of the operation, Yamamoto decided to travel to the Solomons to congratulate his aircrews.
 He was subsequently killed on 18 April when the aircraft he was flying in was intercepted and shot down during Operation Vengeance.

-The Japanese operation did not significantly delay Allied preparations for further offensives in the South Pacific area, although U.S. operations in the Solomons were set back about 10 days with bombing and minelaying sorties being postponed to hold back aircraft to respond if further Japanese air strikes were launched.
+The Japanese operation did not significantly delay Allied preparations for further offensives in the South Pacific Area, although U.S. operations in the Solomons were set back about 10 days with bombing and minelaying sorties being postponed to hold back aircraft to respond if further Japanese air strikes were launched.
 According to author George Odgers, after the raids in April "Japanese air activity in New Guinea...tapered off".
 Nevertheless, a few raids continued in the area until 30 June when the Allies launched an offensive in the Solomon Islands and New Guinea.
 This action was designated Operation Chronicle and was focused on the Woodlark and Kiriwina Islands; it formed part of the wider Operation Cartwheel.
 In assessing the operation, Samuel Morison writes "faulty intelligence, dispersal of effort and...failure to follow up" resulted in the failure of the Japanese operation.